๐Ÿ–‹๏ธ Dataset - Annotation tool

 6. Lock and Hide Shape

-To facilitate the Annotation process, you can either lock or hide a Shape.
+To ease the Annotation process, you can either lock or hide a Shape.
+It can be done, by right-clicking on a Shape or by using the icon the Shapes list as shown below:

-You can also lock or hide all the Shape of an Annotation with the same Label, as the Shape are all grouped together in the Shape list on the right side.
+You can also lock or hide all the Shape of an Annotation with the same Label, as the Shape are all grouped together in the Shapes list on the right side.

 7. Group Selection